 I conduct space physics research attempting to understand the flow of energy, mass and momentum from the Sun through the Earth's space environment.
 Specifically I am interested in magnetic structures and ULF waves in the heliosphere and magnetosphere, the distribution of plasma in the inner magnetosphere, and the coupling of energy between the ionosphere and magnetosphere.
-I use magnetometers that fly on spacecraft and deployed around the world, remote sensing data (EUV and radio waves), and modeling.
-I also participate in faculty (K-12 and university) professional development and formal and informal audience educational outreach.
+I develop and use magnetometers that fly on spacecraft and deployed around the world, remote sensing data (EUV and radio waves), and modeling.
+I also conduct faculty (K-12 and university) professional development and formal and informal audience educational outreach.

 If interested in working with me as a undegraduate, graduate student or postdoc, please feel free to contact me.